 SCREEN: The tumor marker channel is being selected, and the intensity for optimal visibility is being adjusted.

 Click the brush tool to roughly draw an ROI around the tumor [1].
-Click the wand tool and adjust the ROI while pressing the alt key to smooth the ROI from the outside and merge any separated parts of the tumor into the same ROI [2].
+Click the wand tool and adjust the ROI while pressing the alt key to smooth the ROI from the outside.
+When finished, merge any separated parts of the tumor into the same ROI [2].

 SCREEN: The brush tool is being clicked, and ROI is being drawn around the tumor.